openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 # Terminology

-This specification uses the terms "Holder", "Issuer", "Verifier", "Wallet", "Wallet Attestation", "Credential Type" and "Verifiable Credential" as defined in [@!OIDF.OID4VCI] and [@!OIDF.OID4VP].
+This document uses the terms "Holder", "Issuer", "Verifier", "Wallet", "Wallet Attestation", "Credential Type" and "Verifiable Credential" as defined in [@!OIDF.OID4VCI] and [@!OIDF.OID4VP].

 # Scope

-This specification enables interoperable implementations of the following flows:
+This profile enables interoperable implementations of the following flows:

 * Issuance of Credentials using OpenID for Verifiable Credential Issuance
 * Presentation of Credentials using OpenID for Verifiable Presentations with redirects
 * Presentation of Credentials using OpenID for Verifiable Presentations with the W3C Digital Credentials API

-Implementations of this specification do not have to implement all the flows listed above, but they MUST be compliant to all the requirements for a flow they choose to implement, as well as the requirements in the non-flow specific sections.
+Implementations of this profile do not have to implement all the flows listed above, but they MUST be compliant to all the requirements for a flow they choose to implement, as well as the requirements in the non-flow specific sections.

 For each flow, at least one of the Credential profiles defined in (#vc-profiles) MUST be supported:

 * IETF SD-JWT VC
 * ISO mdocs

-A parameter listed as optional to be implemented in a specification that is being profiled (e.g., OpenID4VCI, OpenID4VP, W3C Digital Credentials API, IETF SD-JWT VC, and ISO mdoc) remains optional unless stated otherwise in this specification.
+A parameter listed as optional to be implemented in a specification that is being profiled (e.g., OpenID4VCI, OpenID4VP, W3C Digital Credentials API, IETF SD-JWT VC, and ISO mdoc) remains optional unless stated otherwise in this profile.

 The Profile of OpenID4VCI defines Wallet Attestation and Key Attestation.